NitzanNaveh/Android-applications/README.md

-Students List App
+📘 Students App - Assignment 2

-Overview
+📌 Overview

 Students App is a simple subscribers repository that allows users to manage a list of students.
 The app is built using Activities for each screen and stores data in memory (no real database).
 It provides functionality to add, update, delete, and view students.

-Features
+🎯 Features

-Students List: Displays a list of students using RecyclerView.
+✅ Students List: Displays a list of students using RecyclerView.

-New Student: Adds a new student with a static profile picture.
+➕ New Student: Adds a new student with a static profile picture.

-Student Details: Shows details of a selected student.
+🔍 Student Details: Shows details of a selected student.

-Edit Student: Allows editing or deleting an existing student.
+✏️ Edit Student: Allows editing or deleting an existing student.

-Technologies Used
+🛠 Technologies Used

 Kotlin (Android development language)